Double Higgs boson production and Higgs self-coupling extraction at CLIC: Event selection

 \subsection{Double Higgs production in the decay to \bbbb}

 Candidate events for the final state \bbbb at 3\,TeV are pre-selected according to the orthogonality selection (Sec. \ref{sec:presel-orthogonality}).
-The events are re-clustered with the VLC algorithm in exclusive mode requiring $N=4$ jets and using a radius parameter $R=1.1$ and the parameters $\beta = \gamma = 1$.
-To enhance the signal fraction at $\sqrt{s} = $\SI{1.4}{TeV}, if $\sum_{4}{b\mathrm{-tag}} < 2.3$, events are required to have a sum of the jet energy of $\sum{E_{jet}}>$ \SI{150}{GeV} and the second highest jet transverse momentum must be $p_{T}(jet_{2}) > $\SI{25}{GeV}.
+The events are re-clustered with the VLC algorithm which provides an improvement in the di-jet mass resolution as shown in~\cite{Boronat:2016tgd}.
+The VLC algorithm is applied in exclusive mode requiring $N=4$ jets and using a radius parameter $R=1.1$ and the parameters $\beta = \gamma = 1$.
+To enhance the signal fraction at $\sqrt{s} = $\SI{1.4}{TeV}, if $\sum_{4}{b\mathrm{-tag}} < 2.3$, events are required to have a sum of the jet energy of $\sum{E(\text{jet})}>$ \SI{150}{GeV} and the second highest jet transverse momentum must be $p_{T}(\text{jet}_{2}) > $\SI{25}{GeV}.

 Since both Higgs bosons are expected to be on-shell, the four jets are then grouped as two Higgs candidates by minimising the absolute difference between the resulting di-jet masses $|m_{ij} - m_{kl}|$.
 BDTs are trained based on the pre-selected events in order to optimise the signal selection efficiency and purity.